When someone lives with dementia, it can affect the family and friends around them – especially if those people have caring responsibilities.

 You could also:

-- Draw up an Advance Care Plan together – this records the person’s preferences for their future treatment and care, so you understand their wishes and can respect them, as far as possible
+- Draw up an Advance Care Planning together – this records the person’s preferences for their future treatment and care, so you understand their wishes and can respect them, as far as possible

 - Ensure the person makes a Will, or updates their existing Will, to minimise disagreements about their wishes after they have passed away